MEDICAL STUDENT RESEARCH OPPORTUNITIES

 LSUHSC Medical Student Summer Internship Program

-Dr. Paula Gregory directs a summer internship program that is sponsored by the School of Medicine at LSUHSC.
+Dr. Paula Gregory is the Assistant Dean of Medical Student Research and directs a summer internship program that is sponsored by the School of Medicine and grants from the NIH.
 The program is designed to provide medical students with an experience in clinical and translational research during their summer break.
-The summer program is critical to students who are considering careers in academic medicine, because it allows them to see first-hand what research entails.
+This program is critical to students who are considering careers in academic medicine, because it allows them to see first-hand what research entails.
 They are exposed to the excitement, rewards, trials and tribulations of biomedical research.
-Approximately 15 medical students spend up to 8 weeks in this program each summer.
+Approximately 30 medical students spend up to 8 weeks in this program each summer.

 A. DURATION - The medical student must make a commitment to work in the lab of